oshi/oshi/src/site/markdown/FAQ.md

 ## How do I resolve JNA `NoClassDefFoundError` or `NoSuchMethodError` issues?

 OSHI uses the latest version of JNA, which may conflict with other dependencies your project (or its parent) includes.
-If you experience a `NoClassDefFoundError` or `NoSuchMethodError` issues with JNA artifacts, you likely have an older version of either `jna` or `jna-platform` in your classpath from a transitive dependency on another project.
+If you experience a `NoClassDefFoundError` or `NoSuchMethodError` issues with JNA artifacts, likely causes include file system permissions or an older version of either `jna` or `jna-platform` in your classpath from a transitive dependency on another project.
 Consider one or more of the following steps to resolve the conflict:
+ - JNA needs to write its [native DLL](https://javadoc.io/static/net.java.dev.jna/jna/5.13.0/com/sun/jna/Native.html), usually to a temporary file unless you've configured otherwise.
+File system permissions or capacity may prevent this from happening.
+Pre-extracting the DLL and placing it in a known location resolves this.
+ - Use a dependency analyzer to verify you're importing the correct version.
  - If using Maven, import OSHI's dependency management per [Maven Documentation](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#importing-dependencies)
  - If using Maven, list OSHI earlier (or first) in your dependency list to influence dependency resolution.
  - Specify the most recent version of JNA (both `jna` and `jna-platform` artifacts) in your `pom.xml` (For Gradle, `build.gradle` includes additional options to force the version).
 For Android, see the next paragraph.